A A

 • Maui – The most tempting sections of forbidden roads are the “back side” of the road to Hana and the northern end of West Maui.

-• Big Island – South Point Road, Saddle Road, and the exceptionally rough and steep road down to Waipio Valley are the biggest no-no’s on Hawaii’s Big Island.
-I would note that sections of Saddle Road are in excellent shape and work is being done to make the road more safe.
-I expect this road will eventually be permissible.
+• Big Island – South Point Road and the exceptionally rough and steep road down to Waipio Valley are the biggest no-no’s on Hawaii’s Big Island.
+Saddle Road was previously prohibited by the rental car companies, but was approved in 2011.

 • Kauai – Polihale State Park.